tuanluong108/MiloWare/README.md

 # Script-Ware

 ## PEOPLE ARE OPENING ISSUES ASKING IF THIS IS THE NEW SCRIPT-WARE V2, IT IS NOT.
 THIS IS -> https://script-ware.com/ <-
+## THIS IS NOT THE SOURCE CODE FOR THE CURRENT SCRIPT-WARE.
+IT IS THE SOURCE CODE FOR A 2017 PROJECT ALSO NAMED SCRIPT-WARE

 This is script-ware's full script execution source, this works if you update the proto struct and addresses, i've included elysians call encryption and eternals shit non-functional trash for the enc (which you could try to fix, however i couldnt and neither could he)